Haplogroup E-V68: E-M521

 This subclade's discovery was announced in Battaglia, Fornarino, Al-Zahery & Olivieri (2008) They found 2 out of 92 Greeks to have this mutation.

 Phylogenetics

 Phylogenetic history

 Prior to 2002, there were in academic literature at least seven naming systems for the Y-Chromosome Phylogenetic tree.
 This led to considerable confusion.
 In 2002, the major research groups came together and formed the Y-Chromosome Consortium (YCC).
 They published a joint paper that created a single new tree that all agreed to use.
 Later, a group of citizen scientists with an interest in population genetics and genetic genealogy formed a working group to create an amateur tree aiming at being above all timely.
 The table below brings together all of these works at the point of the landmark 2002 YCC Tree.
-This allows a researcher reviewing older published literature to quickly move between nomenclatures.
+This allows a researcher reviewing older published literature to move quickly between nomenclatures.

 Research publications

 The following research teams per their publications were represented in the creation of the YCC tree.